HL7Norway/FHIR-hackathon-2025/FHIR-hackathon-2025/input/pagecontent/hack-agenda.md

 ### Agenda for the Hackathon

 Proposed agenda for the hackathon 10. november.
 **NOTE!
-The agenda is currently under active development and there changes will occur without further notice.**
+The agenda is currently under active development and changes will occur without further notice.**

 |Time|Title|Presenter|
 |-----|-----|---------|